jn89b/UTM/utm/docs/to_do.md

 - [x] Path Planning Service will assign path to USS
 - [] Allow path planning service the ability to land the system with user command

+# To do 06/01/2022
+- [] Create a seperate Python Script to get waypoint and feed into cpp PX4 drone
+- [] Feed waypoints into PX4 drone -> will listen to this
+- [] Once at final goalpoint wait for permission to land from service
+- [] Land and disarm
+- [] Once disarmed wait a couple of seconds
+- [] Request a waypoint from path planning service

+- UAV Python Script will:
+    - query to database
+    - based on scenario send user command input
+    - feed waypoint commands to uav
+    - if waypoints create bubbles for visual sight
+    - send information to database

 ## Port connectiosn to Airsim API
 - https://github.com/microsoft/AirSim-NeurIPS2019-Drone-Racing/issues/64